VCU Genomics Core

 The VCU Genomics Core, directed by Karolina Aberg, Ph.D., and Gregory Buck, Ph.D., delivers comprehensive instrumentation and technical support for all aspects of genomic analysis to the research community.

-Staffed by Ph.D. and M.S. trained sequencing engineers and laboratory specialists, the core offers a wide variety of services via a traditional fee-for-service model and novel collaborative solutions that involve do-it-yourself (DIY) genomics and lab-expertise for hire.
+Staffed by Ph.D. and M.S. trained sequencing engineers, laboratory specialists and bioinformaticians, the core offers a wide variety of services via a traditional fee-for-service model and novel collaborative solutions that involve do-it-yourself (DIY) genomics and lab-expertise for hire.
 These service models give investigators opportunity for training and hands-on time on selected instrumentation and permit investigators to purchase tech-time from experienced staff to contribute to protocol development and optimization of new approaches.
 Staff can assist in experimental planning and project design.

 Get the latest news about the Genomics Core.
 Sign up for the facility’s newsletter.